P1ntas/Large-Scale-Software-Development/docs/development/quality_assurance.md

 ## SonarQube - Latest scan on branch `main`

-The Sonar scanner reports a 6.0% code duplication.
+On the December 19, 2023, the SonarQube scanner reports a 6.0% code duplication.
 Additionally, the coverage report reveals a 3.2% code coverage.
 Regarding code smells, the scanner identifies 79 instances but assigns an A-grade rating for maintainability.
 In terms of reliability, the scanner points out 2 bugs.

 ![SonarQube Quality Rating](../images/sonarqube_quality.png)